speedment/speedment-doc/pages/speedment_examples.md

 ```
 This creates an `IntStream` consisting of the ids of all `Film`s by applying the Film.FILM_ID getter for each hare in the original stream.

-If we want to select several fields, we can create a new custom class that holds only the fields in question or we can use a {{site.data.javadoc.Tuple}} to dynamically create a type safe holder.
+To select several fields, you can create a custom class that holds only the fields in question or use a {{site.data.javadoc.Tuple}} to dynamically create a type-safe holder.
 ``` java
     // Creates a stream of Tuples with two elements: title and length Stream<Tuple2<String, Integer>> items = films.stream()
         .map(Tuples.toTuple(Film.TITLE, Film.LENGTH.getter()));

 ```
-This creates a stream of Tuples with two elements: title (of type `String`) and length (of type `Integer`).
+This creates a stream of `Tuples` with two elements: title (of type `String`) and length (of type `Integer`).

 {% include note.html content = "
 Currently, Speedment will read all the columns regardless of subsequent mappings.
 Future versions might cut down on the columns actually being read following `.map()`, `mapToInt()`, `mapToLong()` and `mapToDouble()` operations.